True Cross: Socrates Scholasticus

 The three crosses are discovered.
 An injured young man is healed by the True Cross.
 Fifteenth-century frescoes at the Church of San Francesco, Arezzo by Piero della Francesca.

 In his Ecclesiastical History, nearly a century after Eusebius and forty years after Rufinus, Socrates Scholasticus (died c.
 440) gives a description of the discovery later repeated by Sozomen and Theodoret.
 Socrates' account is very similar to Rufinus'.
-In it he describes how Helena Augusta, Constantine's aged mother, had the pagan temple destroyed and the Sepulchre uncovered, whereupon three crosses, the titulus, and the nails from Jesus's crucifixion were uncovered as well.
-In Socrates's version of the story, Macarius had the three crosses placed in turn on a deathly ill woman.
-This woman recovered at the touch of the third cross, which was taken as a sign that this was the cross of Christ, the new Christian symbol.
+[Helena] found three crosses in the sepulchre: one of these was that blessed cross on which Christ had hung, the other two were those on which the two thieves that were crucified with him had died. ...
+Since, however, it was doubtful which was the cross they were in search of, the emperor’s mother was not a little distressed; but from this trouble the bishop of Jerusalem, Macarius, shortly relieved her.
+And he solved the doubt by faith, for he sought a sign from God and obtained it.
+The sign was this: a certain woman of the neighborhood, who had been long afflicted with disease, was now just at the point of death; the bishop therefore arranged it so that each of the crosses should be brought to the dying woman, believing that she would be healed on touching the precious cross.
+Nor was he disappointed in his expectation: for the two crosses having been applied which were not the Lord’s, the woman still continued in a dying state; but when the third, which was the true cross, touched her, she was immediately healed, and recovered her former strength.In it he describes how Helena Augusta, Constantine's aged mother, had the pagan temple destroyed and the Sepulchre uncovered, whereupon three crosses, the titulus, and the nails from Jesus's crucifixion were uncovered as well.
+In Socrates's version of the story, Macarius had a deathly ill woman touch the three crosses.
+This woman only recovered upon the touch of the third cross, which was taken as a sign that this was the cross of Christ, the new Christian symbol.
 Socrates also reports that, having also found the cross's nails, Helena sent these to Constantinople, where they were incorporated into the emperor's helmet and the bridle of his horse.